City High School was borne out of a vision for a school that was:

 - modeled after best practices in the Coalition of Essential Schools’ network of member schools around the country

-In the early 2000s, the founding co-directors – Carrie Brennan, Eve Rifkin and Brett Goble – collaborated with a team of highly qualified teachers, pioneering families, innovative community partners, and an active board of directors, to build a school that matched this vision.
+In the early 2000s, the founding co-directors – Carrie Brennan, Eve Rifkin and Brett Goble – collaborated with a team of highly qualified teachers, interested families, innovative community partners, and an active board of directors, to build a school that matched this vision.

 Click here to listen to City High School co-founders Eve Rifkin and Brett Goble reflect on the founding of City High School in an interview recorded by KUAT in September 2010.